Discuss First job - light hearted reminder of the past. in the UK Electrical Forum area at ElectriciansForums.net

 Now I recognise you from your avatar - Magnum PI (pyro installer)!
 Rescued.
 By a stuntman - I'll bet he did it spectacularly!

-Reply to First job - light hearted reminder of the past. in the Electrical Forum area at ElectriciansForums.net
+Reply to First job - light hearted reminder of the past. in the UK Electrical Forum area at ElectriciansForums.net

 Electrical Forum